MOND as a transformation between non-inertial reference frames via Sciama's interpretation of Mach's Principle: Introduction

-Schrödinger's formulation appeared repeatedly in several works after him \cite{Whitrow1946,Treder1972,WhitrowRandall1951,Dicke1961,Assis1999}, but it was popularized by Dennis Sciama, who developed a modified cosmological vector potential theory of inertia in which the gravitational force is derived as a side-effect of the inertial law in a relational universe \cite{Sciama1953}.
-He proposed that local inertial forces result from the gravitational induction of the universe, so that the dynamics of a rotating body would be affected by the large-scale distribution of mass of the universe.
-The induced inertia decreased with $1/r$ with $r$ being the distance to the inertial body, so that the action of global matter dominates over the one of the local matter, and it is not significantly modified by the acceleration of local matter, leading to the illusion that inertia depends only on the body itself.
-The gravitational constant at any point was determined by the total gravitational potential of the distribution of matter of the universe, taking the form of $G\sim c^2 R_u/M_u$ with $M_u$ and $R_u$ the mass and radius of the observable universe, causally connected by the speed of light $c$ in the past light-cone of the point considered to evaluate $G$, for the equivalence of inertial and gravitational masses to hold.
-In this way, local phenomena was strongly coupled to global properties of the universe.
-Sciama's model predicted a non-infinite and expanding universe, since the potential of an infinite non-expanding eternal universe would also be infinite.
-Sciama's formulation was also derived through an alternative approach based on the velocity of waves in a medium of a certain pressure and mass density, in which the rest energy of a given gravitational mass is its gravitational potential energy due to the distribution of masses of the universe \cite{Funkhouser2003}.
+Schrödinger's formulation appeared repeatedly in several works after him \cite{Whitrow1946,Treder1972,WhitrowRandall1951,Dicke1961,Assis1999}, but it was popularized by Dennis Sciama, who developed in 1953 a modified cosmological vector potential theory of inertia in which the inertial law arises as a side effect of gravity \cite{Sciama1953}.
+Sciama realized that in the analogous case of Maxwell's equations applied to gravity, the rate of change of the vector potential leads to a term in the ‘gravitoelectric' field that depends on the acceleration of an object relative to the rest of the masses of the universe.
+He showed that local inertial forces result from the gravitational induction of the universe, so that the dynamics of a rotating body would be affected by the large-scale distribution of the mass of the universe.
+Sciama postulated that “\textit{In the rest-frame of any body the total gravitational field at the body arising from all the other matter in the universe is zero}”.
+The induced inertia decreased with $1/r$ with $r$ being the distance to the inertial body, so that the action of global matter dominates over the action of local matter, and it is not significantly modified by the acceleration with respect to local matter, leading to the illusion that inertia depends only on the body itself.
+The gravitational constant at any point was determined by the total potential of the distribution of matter of the universe, taking the form of $G\sim c^2/(\Phi_u + \varphi)$ with $\Phi_u=M_u/R_u$ and local $\varphi=M/r$ (assuming a linear superposition) which reduces to $G=c^2 /( M_u/R_u)$ in most cases (when locally $\Phi_u>>\varphi$, since only near neutron stars or black holes $\varphi \sim \Phi_u$) with $M_u$ and $R_u$ the mass and radius of the observable universe, causally connected by the speed of light in the past light-cone of the point considered to evaluate $G$, for the equivalence of inertial and gravitational masses to hold.
+In this way, local phenomena were strongly coupled to global properties of the universe.
+Sciama knew about the Hubble expansion of the universe, but his model predicted an almost flat observable universe in which critical cosmic matter density is reached for $G\Phi_u/c^2 =1$ to hold, even though the flatness of the universe was not observed at his time.